BIOTIA-ID FAQs

 How BIOTIA-ID Urine NGS Assay is comparable to current standard of care?

 BIOTIA-ID Urine NGS Assay provides improved diagnosis for patients with suspected urinary tract infection, with increased sensitivity and specificity when compared to the current standard of care (urine culture).
-In addition, BIOTIA-ID Urine NGS Assay is able to detect pathogens that are often missed (anaerobes etc.) by urine culture.
+In addition, BIOTIA-ID Urine NGS Assay is able to detect pathogens that are often missed (fastidious bacteria, anaerobes, fungi, etc.) by urine culture.

 Is BIOTIA-ID Urine NGS Assay an approved diagnostic tool for patient testing?